Heinz A. Lowenstam: Professional career

 Lowenstam sought to develop geochemical methods to gain insight into the biological processes through which organisms control mineralization as well as derive information about ancient ecosystems, such as salinity and barometric pressure.
 For these studies, he turned to the environments of modern coral reef systems in Bermuda.
 In his early work in the region, Lowenstam discovered that the aragonite (a CaCO_{3} mineral produce by reef organisms) "needles forming most of the sedimentary mass in Bermuda's back-reef lagoons of Bermuda were produced by microscopic algae; using carbon and oxygen isotopes to prove their biological origin".
 But it was Lowenstam's 1961 discovery of "biochemically-precipitated magnetite (Fe_{3}O_{4}) as a capping material in the radula (tongue plate) teeth of chitons (marine mollusks)" that was to shape the future of biomineralization.
 "Prior to this discovery, magnetite was thought to form only in igneous or metamorphic rocks under high temperatures and pressures".
-In his 1962 paper Lowenstam noted the implications of his discovery with his observation that the chitons were known for their local homing instinct, implying that they may be using a magnetite compass to aid in navigation.
+In his 1962 paper, Lowenstam noted the implications of his discovery with his observation that the chitons were known for their local homing instinct, implying that they may be using a magnetite compass to aid in navigation.
 Subsequent researchers building upon this work have "confirmed the central role of magnetite as the biophysical transducer of the magnetic field in living organisms spanning the evolutionary spectrum from the magnetotactic bacteria to mammals, with a fossil record extending back at least 2 billion years on Earth and perhaps 4 billion years on Mars".
 Lowenstam left implications of biomagnetism for others to explore and continued to pursue answers to how organisms control mineral formation.
 Over the next two decades Lowenstam continued to discover and catalog biologically precipitated minerals and document their phyletic distribution, as well as attempt to track their evolutionary origin.

 He remained at Caltech as a revered professor until his death in 1993.

 Honours and awards

-Heinz A. Lowenstam was elected to the National Academy of Sciences in 1980 and travelled to Germany in 1981 to receive an honorary Ph.D. from the University of Munich.
+Heinz A. Lowenstam was elected to the National Academy of Sciences in 1980 and traveled to Germany in 1981 to receive an honorary Ph.D. from the Ludwig-Maximilians-Universität München.
 He received the Paleontological Society Medal in 1986.